AnYa-international/Microsoft-365-Security/Office/README.md

 # Disclaimer

 These documents are for testing purposes only and must not be used in a production environment.
 The use of these documents should be done at your own risk.
 The creator of this repository will not be responsible for any damage that may happen as a result of using these files.

+# Contents

+WinAPI.xlsm: An Excel file that contains a VBA macro that displays a message box when the file is opened.
+This macro uses the Windows Application Programming Interface (WinAPI) to achieve this.
+The macro is designed to work on both 32-bit and 64-bit platforms.